-We call the left term of the AR sequences ending in $M_t$ the Auslander-Reiten (= AR) translation of $M_t$, and denote it by $\tau(M_t)$.
-It is known that the AR translation $\tau$ is obtained via the functors
+We call the left term of the AR sequence ending in $M_t$ the Auslander-Reiten (AR) translation of $M_t$, and denote this by $\tau(M_t)$.
+It is known that the AR translation $\tau$ can be obtained via the functors